Radiation Therapy Program

-The Radiation Therapy program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+The radiation therapy program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+The last accreditation review was in 2014 awarding the program maximum accreditation of 8 years.
 The professional curriculum incorporates didactic and clinical elements and basic sciences that are reflective of contemporary practice in radiation therapy.
 Content and structured learning experiences develop attitudes and learning outcomes that prepare graduates to demonstrate a commitment to patient care and continued personal and professional development.
 The program is guided by the American Society of Radiologic Technology (ASRT) Radiation Therapy Professional Curriculum.

 Upon successful completion of the program requirements, the graduate is eligible to take the radiation therapy certification examination prepared by the American Registry of Radiologic Technologists (ARRT).

 Contact the Joint Review Committee on Education in Radiologic Technology at

 20 N. WACKER DR., SUITE 2850

 The Texas State Radiation Therapy Program was the first in Texas to offer a bachelor of science in radiation therapy graduating its first class in 2000.
 The program is accredited by the Joint Review Committee of Education in Radiologic Technology.
 Clinical affiliations exist throughout the state offering students a vast and widespread experience in diverse settings to form a strong foundation in contemporary treatment delivery.
 The program harnesses the benefits of a treatment simulation lab via the sophistication of a virtual reality radiation therapy education system.